All Cities / VA / Richmond

 What Needs a Permit in Richmond?

-What Happens If You Skip the Permit in Richmond
+What Happens If You Work Without a Permit in Richmond

 How Long Is a Building Permit Good For in Richmond?